Skip to Content

 Spanish pan con tomate is a perfect example of a healthy Mediterranean dish.

-Pan con tomate is also called pa amb tomàquet in Catalonia.
+Pan con tomate is also called pa amb tomàquet in Catalonia

 4. PIMIENTOS DE PADRON